 Also, affordable housing should be designed in an eco-friendly and safe manner and be provided with low-maintenance landscaping.
 This has the potential to make the community surroundings more appealing to residents as well as investors.

 In short, affordable housing schemes should be undertaken with a view of inclusion and not separation.
 By integrating this demographic with the rest of the community, urban planners can enrich the locality’s appeal to all.

 Our first step typically entails a background research and site analysis of the location, traffic report and soil studies.
-The findings of these studies inform us to us to adopt a design approach that is sensitive to the site’s unique topography, existing treelines, groundwater table, surface drainage and the adjacent neighbourhoods.
+The findings of these studies inform us to us to adopt a design approach that is sensitive to the site’s unique topography, existing tree lines, groundwater table, surface drainage and the adjacent neighborhoods.

 Based on our successes in past zoning operations, we understand how to impress the viewer with the ultimate quality of the community and the need for attainable housing within the municipality areas.

 Affordable residential options need not necessarily be classified as ‘low-grade’ or ‘cheap.’
 Through thoughtful planning and careful execution, they can be made integral parts of the community.

 In today’s time of growing economic and social disparity, the very act of welcoming such tenants into the neighborhood can be a much-needed change indeed.
 Not only will this serve to improve the societal balance, but it will also create an atmosphere of co-operative living for all.